cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 and the combined preference string, which can be used to verify the result( see :doc:`Realm_Assembly_Voting-Procedere` for more information).

-We show the combined preference and the Pro counts for level of preference to the user.
+We show the combined preference and the Pro counts for each level of preference to the user.

 .. _Schulze Method: https://en.wikipedia.org/w/index.php?title=Schulze_method&oldid=904460701